Skip to content

 4. Push stock boot.img and Image in AnyKernel3 to your device.

-6. Enter adb shell and cd /data/local/tmp/ directory, execute ./magiskboot unpack boot.img to unpack boot.img, you will get a kernel file, this is your stock kernel.
+6. Enter adb shell and run cd /data/local/tmp/ directory, execute ./magiskboot unpack boot.img to unpack boot.img, you will get a kernel file, this is your stock kernel.

 Using magiskboot on Windows/macOS/Linux PC